ZILECAO/inheritable-solana/README.md

 Although Web3 assets are relatively new, it’s always important to plan for the future, and when looking at options for passing down Web3 assets, we found no compelling solutions.
 As a result, we built Inheritable to provide a publicly verifiable and quantum resistant solution to Web3 asset inheritance.

+Our infrastructure method of anchoring Merkle Tree root hashes to Solana provides an exponential return on scalability, with GDPR-compliant privacy to boot.
+* To put all of the data for a Will on-chain would be prohibitively expensive; putting just the Merkle Tree root hash is very feasible however, moreso when it’s done on a L1 like Solana.
+* Putting the data directly on-chain would also be illegal to boot, as GDPR compliance necessitates an erasure obligation, and you cannot delete from public blockchains.
+* Our quantum-resistant dilithium signatures also are a novel way to guarantee that the will won’t be spoofed even in a future scenario where quantum computing is prevalent.
+* Finally we love that we can use technology like Weavechain to leverage all of this security technology without having to build it from scratch.
+We believe that the future of Web3 is dependent on leveraging composable tools and frameworks, and hope that other projects see the potential of this approach.

+---

 ### 2. How was it built?

+Frontend Stack: We use react, next.js, and tailwind css to build our interactive UI.
+We also use Web3.js to connect our Phantom wallet to the app from the browser.

+Backend Stack: Inheritable is built on top of Solana and utilizes the Weavechain API.
+Our frontend code makes a call to a public Weavechain API Node that is configured with two specific Solana Accounts (one for writing hashes of the wills and one for oracle voting & unlocking of wills).
+See more documentation about the Weavechain API here: https://docs.weavechain.com/api.html.

+Design: We used various tools like Figma and Canva to initially design our UI and logos.
+We then implemented these desgins in our final dapp.

 ### 3. Testing instructions for Judges